 The ICCB has authorized the Transcript-Based Alternative Method of Credentialing program for candidates who have already completed a significant amount of high school or post-secondary credit.
-Candidates who meet the eligibility requirements for the Transcript-Based Alternative Method of Credentialing program for HSE shall be granted an Illinois High School Equivalency Certificate upon completion of the minimum high school credit requirements, discussed below, from a state-recognized and accredited public or private high school, post-secondary institution, or foreign institution of higher learning; completion of the TABE 11/12 Reading ex am with a scale score of 576 or higher (grade 9 equivalent); and completion of the U.S. and Illinois State Constitution and Flag requirement.
+Candidates who meet the eligibility requirements for the Transcript-Based Alternative Method of Credentialing program for HSE shall be granted a State of Illinois High School Diploma upon completion of the minimum high school credit requirements, discussed below, from a state-recognized and accredited public or private high school, post-secondary institution, or foreign institution of higher learning; completion of any National Reporting System (NRS) approved reading assessment at 9th grade level ; and completion of the Constitution Module.